-Do you get monthly traffic updates from Psychology Today in your inbox, but you don’t really understand what it means?
+Do you get monthly traffic updates from Psychology Today in your inbox, but you don’t really understand what they mean?
 You are not alone.
 The baseline for the Psychology Today update email varies each month.
-And, some of the information is very relevant while other parts of the update have little or no impact on your practice.
+Some of the information is very relevant while other parts of the update have little or no impact on your practice.

 What information in the Psychology Today update email is meaningless?